HPV & Oropharyngeal Cancer

 - Discovery – providing new insight into why HPV-positive and HPV-negative cancers progress differently and have varying outcomes.

-- Detection – creating more effective ways to detect new or recurring HPV-positive cancers.
+- Detection – creating more effective ways for early detection of new or recurring HPV-positive cancers.

-- Treatment – developing better treatments, particularly for patients who don’t respond well to current therapies.
+- Treatment – developing better treatments, particularly for patients whose cancers are in advanced stages, recur, or don’t respond well to current therapies.

-NIDCR invested $8 million into research on HPV-positive cancer in fiscal year 2017.
+NIDCR invested over $17 million into research on HPV-positive cancer in fiscal year 2023.

 Examples of NIDCR-supported research projects include:

-- Developing simple and convenient instruments to detect salivary HPV – creating a device for use in dental offices and clinics that can detect HPV in a sample of saliva.
+- Developing simple and convenient instruments and methods to detect oral HPV infection – creating non-invasive point-of-care diagnostic devices for self-sampling or use in dental offices and clinics that can detect HPV in a sample of saliva or cheek swab.

-- Engaging dental offices in research – assessing whether oral HPV screening during routine dental visits is feasible and acceptable for identifying and monitoring patients at risk of developing HPV-positive oropharyngeal cancer.
+- Engaging dental providers in research – assessing the feasibility of oral HPV screening during routine dental visits, acceptability for identifying and monitoring patients at risk of developing HPV-positive oropharyngeal cancer, and testing promotion interventions in dental settings to increase HPV vaccinations.

-- Identifying HPV-positive cancer biomarkers in saliva – developing a panel of salivary biomarkers that may help improve early detection of HPV-positive oropharyngeal cancer.
-Salivary biomarkers are measurable substances found in saliva whose presence or absence can indicate an aspect of health or disease.
+- Identifying HPV-positive cancer biomarkers – studying biomarkers found in saliva or blood that may help improve early detection of HPV-positive oropharyngeal cancer.
+Biomarkers are measurable substances found in the body, whose presence or absence can indicate an aspect of health or disease.

-- Advancing tools to identify HPV-positive oral cancer tissue – building a small, handheld microscope that uses a technology that makes it easier to discriminate between healthy and potentially cancerous oral tissue.
+- Creating tools to identify HPV-positive oral cancer tissue – developing new imaging and other technologies that make it easier to discriminate between healthy and potentially cancerous oral tissue to enhance diagnostic accuracy.

 - Discovering new treatment strategies – studying HPV-positive patients whose cancers recur or do not respond well to current treatments, to understand the biological mechanisms of treatment resistance.